On the sequential convergence of Lloyd's algorithms: Main results

 \begin{rem} Under Assumption \ref{ass:targetMeasure}, the density $f$ is strictly positive on a full measure open dense set in $\supp\,\mu$, the support of the measure $\mu$.
-Indeed the set $\{x,\, f(x) > 0\}$ is globally subanalytic and can be partitioned into a finite number of embedded submanifolds in $\R^d$ \cite[4.8]{driesmiller}.
+Indeed, the set $\{x,\:f(x)>0\}$ is globally subanalytic and can be partitioned into a finite number of embedded submanifolds in $\R^d$ \cite[4.8]{driesmiller}.
 It is enough to keep those of dimension $d$ only since those of dimension at most $d-1$ have zero Lebesgue measure.
-We deduce that $S = \{x,\, f(x) > 0\}$ is non-empty, globally subanalytic and open, we have $\supp\, \mu = \mathrm{cl}_{\R^d} S$ and $\mathrm{dim} (\supp\, \mu \setminus S) < d$, using \cite[4.7]{driesmiller}, which is the claimed statement. \end{rem}
+Additionally, the submanifolds $(C_i)_{i\in I}$ of dimension $d$ are precisely open subsets of $\R^d$.
+Therefore we can consider the set $S :=\cup_{i\in I}C_i$ which is is non-empty, globally subanalytic and open.
+We have $\supp \mu = \mathrm{cl}_{\R^d}(S)$, since the support is the smallest closed set of nonzero measure, and $\dim(\supp\mu \backslash S) < d$, using \cite[4.7]{driesmiller}, which is the claimed statement. \end{rem}